thoughtspot/thoughtspot.github.io/_appliance/gcp/gcp-cluster-install.md

 {: id="cluster-install"}
 ## Install ThoughtSpot Software
-Install the cluster using the release tarball.
+Install the cluster using the ThoughtSpot software release bundle.
 The estimated installation time is one hour.
 Follow the steps in this checklist.

 <table>
   <tr>